WPBuddy/.github/PULL_REQUEST_TEMPLATE.md

 Steps to test this PR:

 1. <!-- list any configuration changes, settings, test content, or other things necessary to test this change. -->

+## Additional information

+INN Member/Labs Client requesting: (if applicable)

+- [ ] Contributor has read INN's [GitHub code of conduct](https://github.com/INN/.github/blob/master/CODE_OF_CONDUCT.md)
+- [ ] Contributor would like to be mentioned in the release notes as: (fill in this blank)
+- [ ] Contributor agrees to the license terms of this repository.